WPNT: The WB

 WPTT-TV dropped its UPN affiliation on January 15, 1998 (which moved to WNPA-TV, channel 19) and affiliated with The WB as part of a wide-ranging affiliation deal that saw Sinclair Broadcast Group's owned and managed UPN affiliates and independent stations switch to the network.
 The station also changed its call sign to WCWB (for "C, or See, The WB") on January 13, two days before the switch, to reflect its new affiliation.
 The WCWB calls had previously been used by the NBC affiliate in Macon, Georgia (now WMGT-TV); the WPTT calls were later used by a radio station on 1360 AM in Pittsburgh, which later changed its callsign to WMNY in 2008.
-Prior to the Sinclair deal, WB programming was available to Pittsburgh on low-power stations WNPA-TV (channel 19) and WBPA-LP (channel 29) and on cable systems via the superstation feed of WGN-TV in Chicago.
+Prior to the Sinclair deal, WB programming was available to Pittsburgh on WNPA-TV and WBPA-LP (channel 29) and on cable systems via the superstation feed of WGN-TV in Chicago.

 Sinclair finally bought back WCWB from Eddie Edwards in 2000, after the Federal Communications Commission (FCC) relaxed its media ownership rules to allow one company to own two television stations in the same market, provided the market has at least eight full-power stations and that one or both stations involved in the duopoly are not among the four highest-rated.
-WPGH-TV is the senior partner in the duopoly because of its Fox affiliation and because of its longer establishment.
+WPGH-TV was the senior partner in the duopoly because of its Fox affiliation and because of its longer establishment.

-WCWB was airing the Action Pack programming block in 2000.
+WCWB aired the Action Pack programming block in 2000.